 - Do not expose artists’ materials to naked flames or excessive heat sources.

-- Do not eat, drink or smoke when working due to the risk of ingestion (swallowing).
+- Avoid eating, drinking or smoke when working due to the risk of ingestion (swallowing).

-- Do not point your brushes in your mouth; paints are not made for human consumption.
+- Do not point your brushes in your mouth.

 - Refrain from applying colour directly with your fingers.